Best Tips For Growing Rhubarb In Containers

 From late April to June, most cultivars will be available for harvest.

-Because of the high quantities of oxalic acid in them, they are inedible and potentially hazardous, so don't feed them to youngsters or pets.
+Because of the high quantities of oxalic acid, they are inedible and potentially hazardous, so don't feed them to youngsters or pets.

 If you reside in Zones 7 or above, relocate your container to a cool, covered location — a basement, garage, or even an outdoor freezer – after temperatures frequently exceed 80°F.

 It's good if this location drops below 40°F during the winter, so your plant may stay there during the chilling time.
-Alternatively, when the summer heat has passed, you may take it back outside.
+Alternatively, you may take it back outside when the summer heat has passed.

 Those in Zones 3–6 can keep the containers outside to overwinter peacefully in the cold.